netmanagers/puppet-fail2ban/README.md

           source_dir_purge => false, # Set to true to purge any existing file not present in $source_dir }

 * Use custom template for main config file.
 Note that template and source arguments are alternative.
+  In this new version, and following fail2ban recommendations, fail2ban.conf is untouched and fail2ban.local is created instead, overriding parameters.

         class { 'fail2ban':
-          template => 'example42/fail2ban/fail2ban.conf.erb',
+          template => 'example42/fail2ban/fail2ban.local.erb',
         }

 * Automatically include a custom subclass